fawtytoo/Midiplay/README.md

 - Post processed operator volume[^2]

 [^1]: Change NVOICES in `opl.h` to however many voices are required.
-[^2]: The volume of each group of operators (modulator and carrier) are generated before having any volume change applied.
+[^2]: Each group of operators (modulator and carrier) are generated before having the volume applied.

 To take advantage of OPL, you will need a GENMIDI (General Midi instrument data file).
 This is the same GENMIDI as found in DOOM.
 To hear the audio at its best, it's recommended to use DMXOPL.